Butternut Squash and Black Bean Tacos

 - Corn or flour tortillas

-- Start by draining and rinsing your black beans.
+- Drain and rinse the black beans.

 Assembly